cmubig/Social-Navigation-Algorithm-Toolkit/README.md

 # Social-Navigation-Algorithm-Toolkit
-A collection of social navigation algorithms with examples
+A collection of social navigation algorithms with minimal examples, easy integration with external system.